 Most data analytics tools are so complex that users need to spend weeks and more to get used to them and learn how to use them so they can benefit from their features and capabilities.
 That’s why choosing a simple embedded analytics solution must be a priority for you – simple in the meaning that it provides an intuitive drag-and-drop interface so that users can get a positive outcome out of it.

-And it should be beautiful too – you’re going to embed this tool into your own product and provide it to your users, after all, so you got to make sure that they’ll love it.
+And it should be beautiful, too – you’re going to embed this tool into your product and provide it to your users, after all, so you have to make sure that they’ll love it.

 2. Self-service features

 All your users are different.
 Each has a different use case for using analytics.
 Each has a different level of sophistication when it comes to analytics.
 Don’t limit experienced users- and don’t overwhelm beginners.
-The embedded analytics self-service features provide your non-technical staff and departments with the ability to analyze data and create reports independently.
+The embedded analytics self-service features such as drag-and-drop capabilities, intuitive search, and navigation, allow your non-technical staff and departments to analyze data and create reports independently.

 These are two primary things that you should be looking for when it comes down to self-service features: